 The WebID service provides:

-- Live video assurance of non-business individuals in compliance with AML regulations (Anti-Money Laundering).
+- Compliance with AML regulations (Anti-Money Laundering).

 - IdP containing validated identities collected during earlier verification (optional).